-Few Gondi speakers are able to write their language and there is no written literature in Gondi.
-There is a rich oral tradition though.
-When written, the Devanagari or Telugu scripts are generally used for Gondi, while the Gond script, which was created by Munshi Mangal Singh Masaram of Balaghat district, Madhya Pradesh in 1928, is little used today.
+There is a rich oral tradition in Gondi, but little written material.
+When written, the Devanagari or Telugu scripts are generally used for Gondi, while the Masaram Gondi script, which was created by Munshi Mangal Singh Masaram of Madhya Pradesh in 1918, is sometimes used.

 The Gunjala Gondi was recently rediscovered by researchers at the University of Hyderabad.
 Manuscripts in this script dating from the mid-18th century were found in Gunjala, a village in Adilabad district of Telangana.
 Efforts are being made to promote its revival and use, particularly in northern Andhra Pradesh.

 Another script for Gondi, known as the Gond alphabet, was devised in 2010 by Professor Prasanna Sree of Andhra University.

 बाड़ीकि परमेस्वर दुनियातुन ईहुन प्रेम कीतुल कि तन्वोल वर्रोले मर्री सीतुूल कि बोल ओन-पर्रो बिस्वास कीयातोल नास हेतले आयोल पर हमेसा-लुगुस।